Tinkerforge/doc/source/Software/Brickv.rst

    :align: center
    :target: ../_images/Screenshots/brickv_macos_1.jpg

-To install the Brick Viewer pull the file to your applications folder
+To install the Brick Viewer drag and drop the file to your applications folder

 .. image:: /Images/Screenshots/brickv_macos_2_small.jpg
    :scale: 100 %